15 High-Growth Careers for Extroverts

 Average Annual Salary: $196,270

 What they do: Examine, diagnose, and treat dental malocclusions and oral cavity anomalies.
 Design and fabricate appliances to realign teeth and jaws to produce and maintain normal function and to improve appearance.
-A doctorate in dentistry with a specialization in orthodontics is required; expect 4 years of undergrad / 4 years of dental school + 2 to 3 years of orthodontic speciality school.
+A doctorate in dentistry with a specialization in orthodontics is required; expect 4 years of undergrad / 4 years of dental school + 2 to 3 years of orthodontic specialty school.
 A good place to start is with transfer studies in one of the STEM disciplines.
-The College has a very supportive (STEM)2 program.
+The college has a very supportive (STEM)2 program.